ChristosMavrikis/TxMM_Research_Project/README.md

 Semester : 2020-2021

 # Figures
-In the figures folder you can find images/txt of the results of the project.
-The results are plotted using matplotlib and contain output about the sentiment, emotions , most common words and the topics.
+In the Figures - Lemmatization folder you can find images/txt of the results of the project.
+The results are plotted using matplotlib and contain output about the sentiment, emotions , most common words, the topics, the n-grams, polarity and subjectivity of the Tweets.
 More specifically:
  * Figure 1 : Pie plot containing a general sentiment analysis of the Tweets.
  * Figure 2 : Wordcloud containing all the words from all the Tweets.
  * Figure 3 : Wordcloud containing all the words from the list of positive Tweets.